madnuttah/unbound-docker/doc/README.md

   module-config: "validator cachedb iterator"
 ```

-Create a new mountpoint like `../unbound-db/`, make it available via `fstab` and place this [`redis.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/redis.conf) there.
+Create a new mountpoint like `../unbound-db/`, and place this [`redis.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/redis.conf) there.

 Create a new entry for cachedb in your `unbound.conf` with the content of this [`cachedb.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/cachedb.conf) or put the file in your `conf.d` directory if you use the structured directories.